VOLT

 7. start the exposure registry,

-8. then start the workers for analysis, GLB generation, rasterization, and SSH import.
+8. start the workers for analysis, GLB generation, rasterization, and SSH import.

-That order explains a lot of real behavior.
-If MongoDB, Redis, MinIO, or Docker are unavailable locally, the daemon can fail before the cloud side ever sees a meaningful runtime.
+If MongoDB, Redis, MinIO, or Docker are unavailable locally, the daemon fails before the cloud side sees a meaningful runtime.

 Memory-aware runtime behavior

-The launcher calculates heap size from available memory, enables manual garbage collection support, and the runtime monitors pressure over time.
-When the system is under stress, workers can delay or requeue jobs instead of continuing to pile work onto an already unhealthy process.
+The daemon launcher calculates heap size from available memory and enables manual garbage collection.
+The runtime monitors memory pressure and may delay or requeue jobs under stress, instead of continuing to dispatch work onto an unhealthy process.
+A delayed job is not necessarily a queue bug — it can be the daemon backing off.

 Exposure registry and service discovery

-One of the more interesting pieces of the runtime is the exposure registry.
-The daemon inspects managed containers, reads their labels, figures out which services should be reachable through VOLT, and periodically publishes snapshots back to the platform.
+The exposure registry inspects managed containers, reads their labels, determines which services should be reachable through VOLT, and periodically publishes snapshots back to the server.
+This drives proxied HTTP services, notebook targets, and remote-desktop flows without manual endpoint registration.

 Shutdown behavior

-The shutdown path is also structured.
-The daemon does not simply die and let the operating system clean up the rest.
-It stops memory monitoring, winds down debug and worker activity, stops exposure sync, disconnects the cloud channel, closes queue state, and then releases its local dependencies.
+On shutdown the daemon stops memory monitoring, winds down debug and worker activity, stops exposure sync, disconnects the cloud channel, closes queue state, and releases its local dependencies.
+A clean stop looks different from a crash in the logs.

 On this page